alpha01/reconquista-timeline/timeline.md

 - 1244 CrownOfCastile Muslim lords of Murcia swear fidelity to Fernando III of Castile and León.
 Parias are imposed them
 - 1246 CrownOfCastile Jaén is captured by Fernando III
 - 1248 CrownOfCastile Sevilla is captured by Fernando III
+- 05/1487-08/1487 CrownOfCastile Málaga is captured after a three month siege
 - 01/1492 CrownOfCastile Granada, the final Muslim territory in Spain is captured bringing the end to the Reconquista